cosmos/cosmos-sdk/x/gov/spec/01_concepts.md

 ### Deposit refund and burn

-When a the a proposal finalized, the coins from the deposit are either refunded or burned, according to the final tally of the proposal:
+When a proposal finalized, the coins from the deposit are either refunded or burned, according to the final tally of the proposal:

-- If the proposal is approved or if it's rejected but _not_ vetoed, deposits will automatically be refunded to their respective depositor (transferred from the governance `ModuleAccount`).
+- If the proposal is approved or if it's rejected but _not_ vetoed, deposits will automatically be refunded to their respective depositor (transferred from the governance `ModuleAccount`) and keeps the deposits information in state.
-- When the proposal is vetoed with a supermajority, deposits be burned from the governance `ModuleAccount`.
+- When the proposal is vetoed with a supermajority, deposits will be burned from the governance `ModuleAccount` along with that proposal info and it's deposits info get removed from the state.

 ## Vote